School camp ghost stories in Singapore

 Talk about some real camp spirit.
 Share these camp tales at your next campfire, or sneak out after dark to experience a school haunting for yourself.
 After all, there’s nothing like some good ol’ trauma bonding to glue the team together.

-One last thing, who’s that behind you?
+Oh, and one last thing, who’s that behind you?

-For more spooky stuff:
+For more spooky stuff, check out:

 Drop us your email so you won't miss the latest news.